ZIP Code 41018 in Erlanger, KY

 Schools in ZIP Code 41018

-ZIP Code 41018 is in the Erlanger-Elsmere Independent School District, which serves grades Pre-Kindergarten thru 12th.
-There are 9 public schools and 5 private school(s) in this ZIP Code.
+ZIP Code 41018 is part of 2 school districts, including: Erlanger-Elsmere Independent School District (Grades PK thru 12) and Boone County School District (Grades Pre-Kindergarten thru 12th).
+There are 9 public schools and 4 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Lindeman Elementary School 558 Erlanger Rd